justin-lu054/DiscordMultiBot/README.md

 A discord bot made using the discord.py and sqlite3 API.
-The files include a preconfigured local SQLite DB.
+This file is configured for any MySQL db

 # Cogs/Features #